 They generally make these sounds because they are happy and content.
 You will get to listen to this sound when you are petting or pampering your pet.

 On the other hand, if they hear a strange sound or noise, they will make the same sound.
 The interpretation of this sound depends on the situation.

-You can follow these steps to prevent them from making these noise during the night.
+You can do the following ways to prevent them from making these noises during the night:

 1. Keep Fresh Water in the Bowl Before Sleeping

 Sometimes, your guinea pigs can start making noise because they don’t have water to drink during the night.
 You should always keep a bowl of fresh water in the cage before going to bed.
 This will keep you absolved of those whining and growling sounds that they can make out of thirst.

 2. Always Give Them Fresh Vegetables to Eat